Pursuing Wages In Your Seamen’s Wage Claim

 The last-mentioned class of seamen may need to enforce their claims for unpaid wages in state courts under state wage and hour laws, including those relating to overtime and maximum work hours.
 The first three classes will usually have federal maritime wage claims.

-If you’re a seaman, or other maritime employee looking for help with your unpaid wage claim, contact the Oakland, Long Beach and San Diego maritime wage claim lawyers at Brodsky Micklow Bull & Weiss LLP.
-Contact our law firm by calling 510-268-6180 or toll free at 855-SEA-SOS1.
+If you’re a seaman, or any other maritime employee looking for help with your unpaid wage claim, contact one of our offices in Oakland, Long Beach or San Diego.
+Call us toll-free at 855-272-5380.